echeran/smile-of-murugan/webbook/chapter02.md

-birth, to all classes of society; quite a number of them were born as princes and chieftains; a great number were of peasant or merchant origin; however, the list of ancient poets includes potters, blacksmiths and carpenters-by birth, that is.
+birth, to all classes of society; quite a number of them were born as princes and chieftains; a great number were of peasant or merchant origin; however, the list of ancient poets includes potters, blacksmiths and carpenters—by birth, that is.
 Some of the names are
-revealing: e.g. Nampi Kuṭṭuvaṉ, Kur.
-243, belonged to the ruling dynasty of the *Cēral* kings; Maturai Eḻuttāḷaṉ, Kur.
-223, was probably a scribe at the royal court of *Maturai*; Uṟaiyūr Mutukorran, *Kur*.
-221, is the "old headman of *Uṟaiyūr",* but Kiḷimaṅkalaṅkiḻār, *Kur*.
+revealing: e.g. Nampi Kuṭṭuvaṉ, *Kuṟ*.
+243, belonged to the ruling dynasty of the *Cēral* kings; Maturai Eḻuttāḷaṉ, *Kuṟ*.
+223, was probably a scribe at the royal court of *Maturai*; Uṟaiyūr Mutukoṟṟan, *Kuṟ*.
+221, is the "old headman of *Uṟaiyūr",* but Kiḷimaṅkalaṅkiḻār, *Kuṟ*.
 152, was a peasant by caste, while e.g. Māmūlaṉār, responsible for a number of poems, was a Brahmin scholar.

-These early poets, recruited from many different communities, received bardic training-there were probably different schools and traditions of this training—and became professionals; the wandering minstrels and bards travelled about in groups, often rather poor, frequently, however, very influential, and sometimes rather affluent.
-When a poet in Puṟ.
+These early poets, recruited from many different communities, received bardic training—there were probably different schools and traditions of this training—and became professionals; the wandering minstrels and bards travelled about in groups, often rather poor, frequently, however, very influential, and sometimes rather affluent.
+When a poet in *Puṟ*.
 208. 7-8 says: "I am not singing for money" and "I am not a poet who barters his art", it implies the existence of "mercenary" singers.
-Some of the poems speak even of the duty, of the obligation (*katan,* lit. "debt") towards the minstrels which the ruling monarchs and chieftains have to perform *(Pur.*
-201. 14, 203.
+Some of the poems speak even of the duty, of the obligation (*kataṉ,* lit. "debt") towards the minstrels which the ruling monarchs and chieftains have to perform *(Pur.* 201.
+14, 203.
 II).

 The learning of the minstrels was oral, acquired by imitation and practice; the basis of their knowledge was purely auditory.
-Cf. the term kēḷvi "learning" (specifically of the poets): primary meaning "hearing, sound” (<*kēļ*), or kiḷavi "word, speech, language, utterance" <*kiļa* "to speak", i.e. "to be heard" (*DED* 1677, Burrow *BSOAS* 1943, 128); kiḷavi is used most frequently for "poetic utterance": all this points to the oral-auditory nature of early Tamil literature.
+Cf. the term *kēḷvi* "learning" (specifically of the poets): primary meaning "hearing, sound” (<*kēļ*), or *kiḷavi* "word, speech, language, utterance" <*kiļa* "to speak", i.e. "to be heard" (*DED* 1677, Burrow *BSOAS* 1943, 128); *kiḷavi* is used most frequently for "poetic utterance": all this points to the oral-auditory nature of early Tamil literature.